wpsix/wpsix-breakdance/readme.md

 3. Find and copy the icon code from https://icon-sets.iconify.design example: solar:crown-bold
 4. That's all.
 Enjoy the plugin for free.

-## What's included in downloaded package
+## What's included in the downloaded package

-- More than 200,000 open source icons.
+- Access to more than 200,000 open source icons.
 - Button with more and easier customization.
 - Parallax image effect.
 - Icon element.